AngleProtocol/merkl-docs/merkl-mechanisms/campaign-types/concentrated-liquidity-mechanisms.md

 Example:

-* If fees = 99%, a full-range position may earn minimal rewards despite providing high liquidity.
+* If liquidity contribution = 99%, a full-range position may earn minimal rewards despite providing high liquidity.
 * If Token A = 60% and Token B = 10%, LPs holding more Token A will earn disproportionately higher rewards and you may be better off skewing your position so it has more of token A than of token B.

+{% hint style="warning" %}
+The TVL of concentrated liquidity pools is updated every 2 hours and excludes blacklisted liquidity (so if the pool TVL is $1M and a blacklisted user holds 30% of the pool's TVL, the displayed TVL will be $700k)
+{% endhint %}